- Dine-out is Out and Dine-in in In

 - Food Porn Continues to Grow

 The #foodporn hashtag will continue to grow eyeballs in 2017.
 Obsessed by chocolate, keen on coffee and mad about prawns, gourmands from around the world share their photos on Twitter, Pinterest, Instagram and Facebook.
 Think frankenshakes, chocolate cookie dirt, multi-layer stacked burgers, and ooey gooey cheesy dishes.
+So those of you who hear the word porn and automatically think of adult sites like TubeV Sex Lesbian might be disappointed, food porn is definitely not about sex although some say certain food can be as good as.

 - Rethinking Pasta